Hudson Theatre: Adult films and cinema

 The United States Steel Corporation and Carnegie Pension Fund had acquired the site in 1968 and leased it to Durst.
 The theater was renamed the Avon-Hudson in 1968, becoming a pornographic theater.
 It was the flagship venue of the Avon porn-theater chain.
 In December 1972, the theater's license was temporarily suspended due to "disorderly conduct" and "conspiracy to show obscene films", but the theater continued to operate anyway.
 By 1975, U.S. Steel was attempting to remove pornographic shows from the theater.
 Avon was forced to shut down its pornographic productions at the Hudson that April, relocating them to the nearby Henry Miller Theatre.
 Avon unsuccessfully sued U.S. Steel over the eviction and then allegedly ripped out seats before leaving.
 The theater was part of the "Bond site", owned by William J. Dwyer & Company, which itself represented U.S. Steel.

 In late 1975, Dwyer reopened the Hudson Theatre as a cinema following a renovation.
 The theater screened The Hiding Place for several weeks and was then empty again, but Dwyer wished specifically to avoid showing porn features, choosing instead to air budget productions.
 After failing to attract enough visitors with a $1 ticket price, the Hudson shifted to airing Spanish-language films, then to running features such as Jaws.
 Irwin Meyer and Stephen R. Friedman then considered converting the Hudson back into a Broadway venue.
 In April 1981, following a $1.5 million renovation by Ron Delsener, the Hudson Theatre reopened as the Savoy dinner club.
-The club hosted performances from personalities such as Peter Allen, Miles Davis, and James Taylor.
+The club hosted performances by such personalities as Peter Allen, Miles Davis, and James Taylor.
 After hosting rock and similar genres, the Savoy closed for several months, reopening in July 1982.

 Conversion to hotel conference center

 The theater was closed by 1983, and Harry Macklowe acquired the Hudson Theatre the next May.
-Macklowe acquired several other properties on the block in the mid-1980s.
+He acquired several other properties on the block in the mid-1980s.
 The New York City Landmarks Preservation Commission (LPC) designated both the facade and the interior as landmarks on November 17, 1987.
 This was part of the LPC's wide-ranging effort in 1987 to grant landmark status to Broadway theaters.
 The New York City Board of Estimate ratified the designations in March 1988.

 Macklowe developed the surrounding lots into the Hotel Macklowe (later the Millennium Times Square New York) in 1988.
 The Hudson was incorporated into the hotel as a conference center and auditorium space.
 The modifications included preserving the landmarked decorations, including the Tiffany glass, marble stairs, and woodwork, as well as refurbishing the seating.
 A new deck, dressing rooms, and stage rigging were added, and a projectionists' booth and a Dolby sound system were installed.
 During the hotel's construction, models of guestrooms and conference rooms were built on the Hudson's stage.